ipref/ietf/transition-to-ipv6-with-ipref.md

 Transitioning to IPv6 Internet with IPREF offers significant benefits to both the transitioning organizations as well as to the Internet providers, carriers, and operators.

-- needs only pure IPv6 Internet (no need for IPv4 services, or translators)
+- needs only pure IPv6 Internet (no need for IPv4 services or translators)
-- transition to pure IPv6 networks (no dual stacks, not two-step transition)
+- transition to pure IPv6 networks (no dual stacks, no two-step transition)
 - no need for global IPv4 addresses
 - eliminates NAT/NAT6 (no need for port manipulation)
 - plays nicely with DNSSEC
-- allows to drop IPv4 Internet early in the process
+- allows to drop IPv4 Internet early
 - allows to transition at own pace
 - massively scalable
 - dramatically speeds up adoption of IPv6 Internet